varsharaom/PrattleChatApplication/README.md

 * The server JAR can be created by navigating to Development/ChatServer and executing the following command in the terminal:
    * mvn clean package
 * This will create a JAR file called Chatter-0.0.1-SNAPSHOT-jar-with-dependencies.jar in the ChatServer/target folder.
-* The server JAR can be run locally by using the command :
+* The server JAR can be run locally by navigating to ChatServer/target folder and using the command :
-   * java -cp target/Chatter-0.0.1-SNAPSHOT-jar-with-dependencies.jar edu.northeastern.ccs.im.server.Prattle
+   * java -cp Chatter-0.0.1-SNAPSHOT-jar-with-dependencies.jar edu.northeastern.ccs.im.server.Prattle
 * We need a client to run the chat application.
 For this purpose, we have added an extensive command line based client packaged as a JAR, which can be found in Development/ClientJAR.
 * The JAR has to be executed by providing the server endpoint to which the client must connect.
-* The client JAR can be connected to either the server running in the AWS or the server running locally
+* The client JAR can be connected to either the server running in the AWS or the server running locally.
-* The client JAR can be connected to the local instance of the server by running the command:
+* The client JAR can be connected to the local instance of the server by navigating to Development/ClientJAR and running the command:
-  * java -cp ClientJar/Client-Chatter.jar:ClientJar/Chatter.jar edu.northeastern.ccs.im.clientextensions.CommandLineMainExtended localhost 4545
+  * java -cp Client-Chatter.jar;Chatter.jar edu.northeastern.ccs.im.clientextensions.CommandLineMainExtended localhost 4545
 * The client JAR can be connected to the server instance deployed in AWS by running the command:
-  * java -cp ClientJar/Client-Chatter.jar:ClientJar/Chatter.jar edu.northeastern.ccs.im.clientextensions.CommandLineMainExtended ec2-3-19-75-11.us-east-2.compute.amazonaws.com 4545
+  * java -cp Client-Chatter.jar;Chatter.jar edu.northeastern.ccs.im.clientextensions.CommandLineMainExtended ec2-3-19-75-11.us-east-2.compute.amazonaws.com 4545

 ### Components
 * Chatter - the client